-- To be aligned with business strategy, objectives, values and the long-term interests of Hermes and its clients as reflected in the Hermes Pledge; - To provide competitive total remuneration potential, designed to attract, retain, motivate and reward employees to deliver outstanding investment and operational performance; - To promote sound and effective risk management; - To ensure remuneration is linked to investment, business and personal performance measured over the short, medium and long term; - To differentiate and reward high performance and to proactively manage poor performance;

-- To deliver reward programmes which are transparent, simple to administer and affordable to the business; and - To deliver compensation and benefit strategies which have the oversight and approval of our Remuneration Committee.
+- To be aligned with business strategy, objectives, values and the long-term interests of the Company and its clients as reflected in the Company Pledge; - To provide competitive total remuneration potential, designed to attract, retain, motivate and reward employees to deliver outstanding investment and operational performance; - To promote sound and effective risk management; - To ensure remuneration is linked to investment, business and personal performance and defined corporate behaviours measured over the short, medium and long term; - To differentiate and reward high performance and to proactively manage poor performance; - To deliver reward programmes which are transparent, simple to administer and affordable to the business; and - To deliver compensation and benefit strategies which have the oversight and approval of our Remuneration Committee.
 There are no minimum or maximum ratios.